grandelupo/tikomat/docs/NOTIFICATION_SYSTEM.md

 # Notification System

-This document describes the notification system implemented for failed jobs in the Tikomat application.
+This document describes the notification system implemented for failed jobs in the Filmate application.

 ## Overview